-The Mirabello province took its name after the homonym fort, located in the current site of Agios Nikolaos.
-There were more fortresses around, with the most important being that of Spinalonga, which protected the salt mines of Elounda, and some small castles in Kritsa, in Oxa mountain and, perhaps, in Kastelli of Fourni.
+The Mirabello province took its name after the homonym fort, located in the current city of Agios Nikolaos.
+However, there were more fortresses around, with the most important being that of Spinalonga, which protected the salt pans of Elounda, and some small castles in Kritsa, in Oxa mountain and in Kastelli, Fourni.

 The fortress of Kritsa